1 Legal and enforcement framework

 - application to the incumbents of the same regulatory regime reserved to fintech operators.

-The forthcoming introduction of the regulatory sandbox regime (see question 1.2) aims to promote competition in an already highly regulated sector.
-It remains to be seen whether the anticipated Ministry of Economy and Finance regulation, which will set out the conditions and modalities governing fintech testing, could incentivise foreign companies to enter the Italian fintech market, ultimately contributing to the digitalisation and innovation of the Italian financial services sector.
+The introduction of the regulatory sandbox (see question 1.2) aims to promote competition in an already highly regulated sector.
+It remains to be seen whether this recently introduced regime will incentivise foreign companies to enter the Italian fintech market, ultimately contributing to the digitalisation and innovation of the Italian financial services sector.

 8.1 How is innovation in the fintech space protected in your jurisdiction?